-- 2.8.2.5 The sensitivity of the following receptors have been considered in the assessment of cumulative increase in SSC and change to seabed levels:
+2.8.2.5 The sensitivity of the following receptors have been considered in the assessment of cumulative increases in SSCs and changes to seabed levels:

-- The coast at the Landfall Site;

-- Cullen to Stake Ness SSSI (Figure 2-1);

-Nearby sub-tidal sandbanks named the Smith Bank (Figure 2-1);

-- Nationally designated site: Southern Trench MPA (Figure 2-1); and - Areas of undesignated seabed. - 2.8.2.6 Based on model results, the coast at the Landfall Site might be sensitive to cumulative increases of SSC, if maintenance work on other infrastructure (such as subsea cable, maintenance dredging in port and other OWF OECCs) occurs during cable installation and HDD operations of the Proposed Development (Offshore).
-The sensitivity of this receptor has been assessed as negligible due to its high capacity to accommodate the changes and its undesignated status. - 2.8.2.7 Due to the designated status of the Cullen and Stake Ness SSSI, its sensitivity has been assessed as medium. - 2.8.2.8 The Smith Bank is considered insensitive to SSC and associated bed level changes, however as the feature is considered to be of district level importance, its sensitivity has been assessed as low. - 2.8.2.9 As presented in paragraph 2.7.1.31, the burrowed muds present in the Southern Trench MPA might be directly impacted by construction and O&M activities (see Application Document 9: MPA Assessment).
+- The coast at the Landfall Site; - Cullen to Stake Ness SSSI (Figure 2-1); - Nearby sub-tidal sandbanks named the Smith Bank (Figure 2-1); - Nationally designated site: Southern Trench MPA (Figure 2-1); and - Areas of undesignated seabed. - 2.8.2.6 Based on model results, the coast at the Landfall Site might be sensitive to cumulative increases in SSC, if maintenance work on other infrastructure (such as subsea cable, maintenance dredging in port and other OWF OECCs) occurs during cable installation and HDD operations of Caledonia North.
+The sensitivity of this receptor has been assessed as negligible due to its high capacity to accommodate the changes and its undesignated status. - 2.8.2.7 Due to the designated status of the Cullen and Stake Ness SSSI, its sensitivity has been assessed as medium. - 2.8.2.8 The Smith Bank is considered insensitive to SSC and associated bed level changes, however as the feature is considered to be of district level importance, its sensitivity has been assessed as low. - 2.8.2.9 As presented in Paragraph 2.7.1.30, the burrowed muds present in the Southern Trench MPA might be directly impacted by construction and O&M activities (see Application Document 9: MPA Assessment).
 The two subsea cables (Caithness HVDC and SHEFA-2) and Stromar OECC crosses the Southern Trench MPA.
-Due to the rarity, very low capacity to accommodate changes and designated status of this receptor, the sensitivity has been assessed as high. - 2.8.2.10 Areas of undesignated seabed are expected to be subject to changes in seabed levels due to the increased in SSC as described above.
+Due to the rarity, very low capacity to accommodate changes and designated status of this receptor, the sensitivity has been assessed as high. - 2.8.2.10 Areas of undesignated seabed are expected to be subject to changes in seabed levels due to the increases in SSC as described above.
 Since this area of seabed is undesignated, the sensitivity of this receptor has been assessed as negligible.

 2.8.2.11 The significance of effect determined for each receptor based on Table 2-10 is summarised in Table 2-21.
 For all receptors, the overall cumulative effect of increased SSC and change of seabed level during construction is Not Significant in EIA terms.

-Table 2-21: Significance of effect of cumulative increase of Suspended Sediment Concentration and change of seabed level for all receptors.
+Table 2-21: Significance of effect of cumulative increase of suspended sediment concentration and change of seabed level for all receptors.

-Receptor Sensitivity Magnitude of Impact Significance of Effect The coast at the Landfall Site Negligible Low Negligible Cullen to Stake Ness SSSI Medium Low Minor Smith Bank subtidal sandbank Low Low Negligible

-Receptor Sensitivity Magnitude of Impact Significance of Effect Southern Trench MPA High Low Minor Areas of undesignated seabed Negligible Low Negligible
+Receptor Sensitivity Magnitude of Impact Significance of Effect The coast at the Landfall Site Negligible Low Negligible Cullen to Stake Ness SSSI Medium Low Minor Smith Bank subtidal sandbank Low Low Negligible Southern Trench MPA High Low Minor Areas of undesignated seabed Negligible Low Negligible